Indigenous Knowledge Systems

 • 6 weeks-long course;

-• Forum interaction with peers to support learning journey
+• Forum interaction with peers to support learning journey.

 Journey Outline

-4. Solidarity: Learning is a lifelong relationship;
+4. Solidarity: Learning is a lifelong process/relationship with communities;

 5. Strategies and Success Stories;